rickkas7/locator/README.md

 ## Creating a Webhook

-In order to create the webhook you must use the [Particle CLI](https://docs.particle.io/guide/tools-and-features/cli/photon/).
-You cannot use the graphical webhook creator because this particular webhook requires some special features not available in the graphical UI at this time.

-For example, here is my hook.json file.
-Make sure you update where it says `PASTE_YOUR_GOOGLE_API_KEY_HERE`.
+This is the JSON for the integration.
+Make sure you update where it says `PASTE_YOUR_GOOGLE_API_KEY_HERE`!

 ```
 {
+	"name": "Manual geolocation test",
 	"event": "deviceLocator",
 	"url": "https://www.googleapis.com/geolocation/v1/geolocate",
 	"requestType": "POST",